 The first week of July 2018 saw a spike in the killings of Human Rights Defenders (HRDs) in Colombia, as 9 HRDs and Social leaders were killed over four days.
 In light of this recent wave of murders, the UN has raised concerns about the nature of HRD killings in Colombia.
-Alberto Brunori, the Representative of the UN Office of the High Commissioner for Human Rights (UN OHCHR) in Colombia, stated that the situation for HRDs is very serious, noting that since the start of 2018, at least 90 HRDs have been killed.
+Alberto Brunori, the Representative of the UN Office of the High Commissioner for Human Rights (UN OHCHR) in Colombia, stated that the situation for HRDs is very serious, noting that his office is currently dealing with at least 90 cases of HRDs who have been killed.
 New figures have also been released by the Defensoria, highlighting that since the beginning of 2016, 330 HRDs and Social Leaders have been killed.
 On 10 July, President Santos sanctioned new measures in response to the violence against HRDs, but more reform is needed to address the high levels of impunity surrounding HRD assassinations.

 First week of July saw a wave of violence against HRDs